 Q: What are your acceptance rates?

-A: We normally admit about 20-25 PhD students per year.
-We often have over 350 applications per year.
+A: A typical admit class is about 20-25 PhD students per year.